romcal/romcal/docs/contribute-to-romcal.md

 Here are some rules to follow:

-When the "type" is one of the keys, the scopes allowed are as follows:
+When the "type" is one of the keys, the scopes allowed follow the successive rules:

 - `ci`:
   - scopes: No scope allowed